Mandatory COVID vaccines: A controversy across Europe | DW | 06.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the number of COVID-19 cases rises in Germany, particularly in care homes, politicians are debating what should be done.
+As COVID-19 cases rise in Germany, especially in long-term care homes, lawmakers are debating how to reduce the risk of infection.
 DW takes a look at where other European countries stand on compulsory vaccines.

-According to German Health Minister Jens Spahn, the national "epidemic situation" will elapse at the end of November.
-And yet there is no end in sight to the measures put in place to prevent the coronavirus from spreading.
-Right now, much attention is being paid to care homes, where there are rising numbers of cases, including breakthrough infections, even though the vaccination rate is higher than average.
+German Health Minister Jens Spahn has said the national "epidemic situation" will elapse at the end of November, referring to the expiry on November 25 of emergency legislation granting the federal government additional powers.
+And yet, there is no end in sight to the measures put in place to prevent COVID-19 from spreading.

+Right now, much attention is being paid to long-term care homes, which are seeing rising numbers of cases, including breakthrough infections, even though the vaccination rate there is higher than the national average.

 The health minister is now spearheading a drive for all those who are over 70 to get booster shots, but he continues to reject compulsory vaccination for care workers.
 Instead, there will be compulsory rapid tests for visitors and staff, including those who are vaccinated, in order to curtail transmission in care homes.
 His proposals have divided opinion in Germany.